scpchicken/assembly-for-noobs/README.md

 - 6th argument in function call / syscall

 #### %xmm0
+- SIMD float register
+- 1st argument when calling function (if float)
+- return value from function (if float)

 #### %xmm1, %xmm2 .. %xmm15
+- more SIMD float registers

 ## Preserved Registers (bad things may happen if you don't save original value for reassign)